I was just hit – Do you want to know what you should do after a car accident?

 - Skid marks

-Once you are away from the scene of the accident, you should also consider writing down your memories of what happened-alternatively, audio record yourself talking through the experience.
+Once you are away from the accident scene, consider writing down your memories of what happened-alternatively, audio record yourself talking through the experience.

-Each piece of evidence and documentation can be vital to making an argument successful.
+- Every piece of evidence or documentation can make an argument more convincing.

-The insurer will dispatch an adjuster.
-They’ll want to look over all the evidence that you gathered and assist you in organizing it in a systematic manner.
-They will ask for the details you collected about your driver.
+- The insurer will dispatch an adjuster.
+He will need to review all evidence and ask you for details about your driver.

 Filing a Successful Claim

-- The coverage of your insurance as well as that of the other driver’s insurance
+- Your insurance coverage, as well as the insurance of any other driver

-- You have enough evidence to back up your claim
+- You have sufficient evidence to support your claim.

 Hire a Lawyer

-There are several points to be considered when deciding whether to engage an attorney.
+There are many things to consider when deciding whether to hire an attorney.